skinnyrad/Trophies/MicroHttpServer/README.md

 Any server or embedded application that utilizes MicroHttpServer is potentially at risk of remote code execution.
 I've included reproduction steps in the following sections.

+NOTE: For an in-depth walkthrough on this vulnerability, read [this article](https://skinnyrd.com/zero-day-research-cve-2023-50965-microhttpserver-remote-buffer-overflow/) on our offical site.

 ### Makefile Modifications